Creating Positive Impacts for

 Lane County’s Workforce

-As a result of the Lane Workforce Partnership’s $1.8 million dollar investment, and our partnership with the Oregon Employment Department over 20,000 Lane County residents received job search assistance through WorkSource Lane between July 1, 2015 and June 30, 2016.
-Of the individuals accessing services, 15,000 people found employment during the same time period.
+As a result of the Lane Workforce Partnership’s $1.5 million dollar investment, and our partnership with the Oregon Employment Department over 18,000 Lane County residents received job search assistance through WorkSource Lane between July 1, 2017 and June 30, 2018.

 WorkSource Lane Training Scholarships

-Scholarship participants were able to access training programs at Lane Community College, Pioneer Pacific College, IITR Truck Driving School, and other trade schools to pursue degrees in the following programs: Business Administration, Computer Technology, Truck Driving, Energy Management, Culinary Arts, Fabrication/Welding and more.
+Scholarship participants were able to access training programs at Lane Community College, IITR Truck Driving School, and other trade schools to pursue degrees in the following programs: Business Administration, Computer Technology, Truck Driving, Energy Management, Culinary Arts, Fabrication/Welding, and more.

 WorkSource Lane On-the-Job Training Program (OJT)